seed-rs/seed-homepage/markdown/structure.md

 ```

 ## Svg
-You can create `SVG` elements in the same way as normal `Html` elements:
+You can create `SVG` elements in the same way as normal `Html` elements.
+Setting the `xmlns` attribute isn't required; it's set automatically when using the macro.

+Example using macros:
 ```rust
 svg![
     rect![